mainmatter/100-exercises-to-learn-rust/book/src/01_intro/00_welcome.md

 > We recommend committing your solutions to Git as you progress through the course,
 > so you can easily track your progress and "restart" from a known point if needed.
->
-> You can find solutions to all exercises in the `solutions` branch of the GitHub repository.

 Enjoy the course!